alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 [Question for SME: Is this just a community transit declaration, if so we can link to the guide]

-##Germplasm
+##Germplasm and animal by-products

-You need an Intra Trade Animal Health Certificate (ITAHC) to move germplasm within the EU.
+You need an Intra Trade Animal Health Certificate (ITAHC) to move germplasm and animal by-products within the EU.
 You need one for each species or animal product type.

 [Question for SME: how much does it cost to get a certificate?]